 In the first half term of the academic year, we will be motivating our children through the topic ‘Do you want to be friends?’
 This explores friendships, being kind and working together.
 There are often children new to the class so they learn to mix, share interests and make new friends.
 Children meet people in school who are there to help them, and they learn new routines for the wider school setting.
-It also leads into looking at ‘People who help us’: firefighters , health workers and police.
-We are keen to invite parents or other adults who work in these professions to come and talk to the children.
+They will also be looking into particular stories in which characters help each other or problems are posed in which the class can help.

 The main topic is ‘What happens when I fall asleep?’
 We look at bedtime routines and the importance of sleep and rest.
 We think about our own dreams and use our imagination to think of fantastic dreams we can write and about and express through creative activities.
-We ask the question; Does everyone go to bed thesame time as me?
+We ask the question; Does everyone go to bed the same time as me?
 This leads into exploring nocturnal animals and seeing what they can find out.
-Finally we turn to the night skies, looking at the moon and constellations.
+Finally we turn to the night skies, looking at the moon and stars.

 Children have a reading journal with hints and tips to help your child with reading at home.
 Please support your child with reading books, high frequency words and phonics.